Modified Massive Arratia flow and Wasserstein diffusion

-In order to specify the conditions on the set $A$, let $\tau_\mu$ denote the image topology on $\mathcal P(\R)$ of the $L^2(\mu)$-topology on $\mathcal P(\R)$ induced from the bijection~$\iota$.
-Recall also that a set $A\subset \mathcal P (\R)$ is called displacement convex if it is the image of a convex subset of $D^{\uparrow}([0,1])$ under the map~$\iota$.
-A set is properly chosen for the validity of Varadhan's formula as in Theorem~\ref{thm_varadhan_formula}, if it, for instance, is displacement convex $\tau_\mu$-closed with non-empty $\tau_{\mu}$-interior. }
+We call a set $A\subset \mathcal P (\R)$ displacement convex if it is the image of a convex subset of $D^{\uparrow}([0,1])$ under the map~$\iota$.
+A set is properly chosen for the validity of Varadhan's formula as in Theorem~\ref{thm_varadhan_formula}, for instance, if it is displacement convex $\tau_\rho$-closed with non-empty $\tau_{\rho}$-interior.